stevenwhatever123/GoogleHash2020/README.md

 # GoogleHashCode2020

-This is my attempt on 2020 Google Hash competition.
+This is my attempt on 2020 Google Hash Code competition.

 Bad algorithm for sorting the order for library and books.